 Camille Eiss joined OCCRP in 2017 and is chief of global partnerships and policy.
-She leads strategic planning, development, and strategic communications as well as advocacy on issues of media freedom and sustainability.
-She builds and oversees OCCRP’s partnerships with civil society, donors, and the policy world, strengthening the reach and impact of our reporting.
+She leads strategic planning, new partnership development, and a global team that drives strategic engagement with civil society, governments, philanthropy, and the public to support independent media and advance accountability around the world.

 From 2012 to 2017, Camille served in the Obama administration as senior adviser on anti-corruption to the assistant secretary of state for democracy, rights, and labor and as a senior policy and strategic communications adviser on a range of humanitarian, international development, and governance issues at USAID.
 She spearheaded and launched the Global Anti-Corruption Consortium, a partnership that combines investigative journalism and advocacy to advance reform, accountability, and justice.
 She served on the Steering Committee of the Open Government Partnership, coordinated USAID engagement in UN negotiations of the Sustainable Development Goals, and led crisis communications in response to a series of Level 3 humanitarian emergencies.